 Professional trustees in Guernsey may administer trusts established elsewhere and which are governed by a foreign law.

 Guernsey law also recognises foundations established under a foreign law.

 24. How are such foreign structures and their settlors, founders, trustees, directors and beneficiaries treated for tax purposes?

 The tax treatment of such structures depends on the tax residence of the individual / structure.

 The proper law of the trust or foundation does not affect the tax treatment of the settlor, founders, trustees, directors and beneficiaries.
-For Guernsey purposes, the rules set out in §24 will apply.
+For Guernsey purposes, the rules set out in question 22 will apply.

 Trusts and foundations may be robust asset protection vehicles.
 On settling the assets into a valid trust or foundation the settlor will be transferring the legal ownership, dominion and control of those assets.
 The legal title of the assets would then vest in the trustees or the foundation.
 Therefore, in usual circumstances this would mean that the assets in the trust or foundation will be insulated from claims from his future creditors.

 However, if the transfer of assets has been undertaken to prejudice the claims of existing creditors they are not left without a remedy.
-Guernsey law recognises a principle derived from Roman law that enables certain creditors from setting aside transactions at an undervalue designed to prejudice their existing creditors.
+Guernsey law recognises a principle derived from Roman law that enables certain creditors to set aside transactions at an undervalue designed to prejudice existing creditors.
 This is known as a 'Pauline' action.
-A Pauline action enables creditors of a settlor to apply to the Royal Court of Guernsey to set aside the disposition undertaken to defraud them if they can demonstrate certain elements.
+A Pauline action enables creditors of a settlor to apply to the Royal Court of Guernsey to set aside a disposition undertaken to defraud them if they can demonstrate certain elements.
 In order to bring a successful claim under a Pauline action, the claimants will need to demonstrate: